telerik/ajax-docs/controls/radiobuttonlist/client-side-programming/events/onclientclicked.md

 # OnClientClicked

-The **clicked** event is subsequent to the [checkedChanged]({%slug checkbox/client-side-programming/events/onclientcheckedchanged%}) event, and occurs when the **RadCheckBox** control is clicked.
+The **clicked** event is subsequent to the [checkedChanged]({%slug checkbox/client-side-programming/events/onclientcheckedchanged%}) event, and occurs when the **RadRadioButtonList** control is clicked.
 The event is fired after the client-side validation is completed (just like the [PushButon's OnClientClicked event]({%slug pushbutton/client-side-programming/events/onclientclicked%})), just before the page is submitted, and cannot be canceled.

 The event handler receives two parameters:

-1. The instance of the clicked RadCheckBox control.
+1. The instance of the clicked RadRadioButtonList control.

 1. An eventArgs parameter of type [Telerik.Web.UI.**ButtonEventArgs**](http://docs.telerik.com/devtools/aspnet-ajax/api/client/args/Telerik.Web.UI.ButtonEventArgs), containing the following properties and methods:

-	* get_commandName() - returns the value assigned to the RadCheckBox's **CommandName** property.
+	* get_commandName() - returns the value assigned to the RadRadioButtonList's **CommandName** property.

-	* get_commandArgument() - returns the value assigned to the RadCheckBox's **CommandArgument** property.
+	* get_commandArgument() - returns the value assigned to the RadRadioButtonList's **CommandArgument** property.

 This event can be used in scenarios where you need custom client-side code to be executed when the checkbox is clicked.